 Domain Name System, or DNS as it is popularly known, is a distributed database that contains the mapping of domain names to their IP addresses.

 Until recently, a non-profit organization called InternNIC was responsible for managing the domain names and their IP addresses.
-When it went “for-profit”, its monopoly ended and now there are many companies that manage the databases related to domain names.
-Though the databases are maintained by different companies, they are interconnected in a manner that any DNS Service can get the IP address of any domain.
+When it went “for-profit”, its monopoly ended and now there are many companies manage the databases related to domain names.
+Though the databases are maintained by different companies, they are interconnected so that any DNS Service can get the IP address of any domain.

 A DNS Service helps you in resolving the domain names that you enter in your web browser.
 It also helps in resolving the addresses when you are sending emails or when you click on active links.
 In general, your Internet Service Provider gives you a DNS Service.
 Other than your ISP, there are companies that offer Public Domain Name Services.
 Examples of such companies include Google, Comodo, and OpenDNS.
-When you click on a link or enter a URL into your web browser, the DNS Service is contacted for resolving the related DNS.
+When you click on a link or enter a URL into your web browser, the DNS Service is contacted to resolve the related DNS.
 It is the responsibility of the DNS service to scan the Domain Name System database and provide you with the IP address of the host to which you wish to connect.

 The domain names and sub-domains can be called aliases.
-The servers holding database containing information on the addresses of different aliases are called Name Servers.
+The servers holding a database containing information on the addresses of different aliases are called Name Servers.
 There are two types of servers operating in the Domain Name System.
 The first types are the Root Servers – these hold data about Top Level Domains (TLD: .com, .net and .org, etc.).
 The other types contain the addresses of servers that host your domains and sub-domains.